 The answer is yes.

-If you are charged with DUI or another offense, contact an experienced attorney immediately.
-An attorney may review your case for your best possible defense.
-If the police acted improperly, the attorney may be able to petition the court to suppress the evidence from any search.
-Even if this is not possible and the evidence against you is overwhelming, an attorney who is respected in the courthouse may be able to negotiate a more favorable plea agreement than you could on your own.
+If you have been charged with DUI or a similar offense, contact an experienced attorney immediately.
+An attorney can review your case for its best possible defense.
+Did the police have probable cause to stop you?
+Did they issue the appropriate warnings at the appropriate time?
+Can the state prove you were driving?
+How well did you do on any field sobriety tests?
+Even if the police acted lawfully and the evidence against you is overwhelming, an attorney who is respected in the courthouse may be able to negotiate a more favorable plea agreement than you could on your own.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email firstname.lastname@example.org.

 (Besides Skokie, Matt Keenan also serves the communities of Arlington Heights, Chicago, Deerfield, Des Plaines, Evanston, Glenview, Morton Grove, Mount Prospect, Niles, Northbrook, Park Ridge, Rolling Meadows, Wilmette and Winnetka.)